richmahn/en_ta/translate/translate-textvariants/sub-title.md

-Why does the ULB have missing or added verses, and should I translate them?
+Why does the ULT have missing or added verses, and should I translate them?